alistairmatthews/sccode/readme.md

     - A user interface to adjust parameters ~ Done!
     - midi control ~ Done!
     - Place all re-usable code into appropriate class defs ~ Done!
     - Place the effect itself in a class so it can be reused in different patches.
-	    - Currently doing this.
-Just needs tidying up and commenting on.
-	    - Once that's done think about how to use busses - when we're reusing the simplereverb object in multiple patches, we'll have to pass it input and output busses to route signals.
+Done!

 1. Build a granulator stompbox from the demo